Smooth times of a flow in dimension 1: Introduction

 In the construction of \cite{Ey}, the very good approximation of $\alpha$ by rational numbers played a crucial role.
-To make this statement more precise, let us recall the famous partition of $\R\setminus\Q$ into diophantine and Liouville numbers.
-A real number $\alpha$ is said to satisfy a diophantine condition of order $\nu>0$ if their exists a constant $C>0$ such that for every $(p,q) \in \Z \times \N^*$, $|q\alpha - p| > \frac C {q^{1 + \nu}}$, or in other words such that for every $q\in\N^*$, $\|q\alpha\|>\frac C {q^{1 + \nu}}$, where $\|q\alpha\|$ denotes the distance between $q\alpha$ and $\Z$.
-A \emph{diophantine number} is a number satisfying such a condition for some $\nu>0$ (in particular, such a number is necessarily irrational), and a \emph{Liouville number} is an irrational number which is not diophantine.
-Roughly speaking, diophantine and Liouville numbers are respectively ``badly'' and ``well'' approximated by rational numbers.
+To make this statement more precise, let us recall the famous partition of $\R\setminus\Q$ into Diophantine and Liouville numbers.
+A real number $\alpha$ is said to satisfy a Diophantine condition of order $\nu>0$ if there exists a constant $C>0$ such that for every $(p,q) \in \Z \times \N^*$, $|q\alpha - p| > \frac C {q^{1 + \nu}}$, or in other words such that for every $q\in\N^*$, $\|q\alpha\|>\frac C {q^{1 + \nu}}$, where $\|q\alpha\|$ denotes the distance between $q\alpha$ and $\Z$.
+A \emph{Diophantine number} is a number satisfying such a condition for some $\nu>0$ (in particular, such a number is necessarily irrational), and a \emph{Liouville number} is an irrational number which is not Diophantine.
+Roughly speaking, Diophantine and Liouville numbers are respectively ``badly'' and ``well'' approximated by rational numbers.

-For the construction of \cite{Ey} to work, $\alpha$ needed to be Liouville, and the author proved shortly afterwards in the (unsubmitted) preprint \cite{Ey2} that one could actually make the construction work \emph{for any} Liouville number $\alpha$.
-It was then natural to wonder wether, conversely, the presence, along with $1$, of a diophantine number $\alpha$ in the set of smooth times of a $C^1$ contracting vector field would force the latter to be $C^\infty$ itself.
-The main achievement of this paper is to show that this is indeed true, and that the ``contracting'' hypothesis is actually unnecessary.
+For the construction of \cite{Ey} to work, $\alpha$ needed to be Liouville, and the author proved shortly afterwards in the (unsubmitted) preprint \cite{Ey2} that one could actually make the construction work \emph{for any} Liouville number $\alpha$ (cf.\ Theorem \ref{t:liouville}, case $d=1$).
+It was then natural to wonder whether, conversely, the presence, along with $1$, of a Diophantine number $\alpha$ in the set of smooth times of a $C^1$ contracting vector field would force the latter to be $C^\infty$ itself (cf.\ below for ``evidence'' pointing in this direction).
+As it turns out, the ``contracting'' hypothesis plays no role at that point, and the main new achievement of this paper is to give a positive answer to the last question for \emph{any} $C^1$ vector field on any interval (cf.\ Theorem \ref{t:principal}, case $d=1$).